djcooke/compendium/_potd_031_enemies/monk.md

     type: Magic
     description: 'telegraphed pointblank AoE; used immediately after Sucker'
 notes:
-  - 'Can be slowed if transfigured via Pomander of Witching'
+  - "Can only be slowed with Arm's Length if transfigured via Pomander of Witching since it doesn't normally do melee auto-attacks"
 job_specifics:
   SGE:
     difficulty: Easy